WestGrid/trainingMaterials/_posts/design/2019-07-10-upcoming-training-fall-2019.md

 ---

 <!-- For more information on each session, or to register, click on the links below. -->
-We wil be announcing details of fall events at the end of August.
+We wil be announcing details of the fall events at the end of August.

 <!-- ========================================================================================== -->